 What Is M2 Tool Steel?

-M2 tool steel is a high-carbon, high-molybdenum steel alloy—one of a family of steels known as high-speed steel (HSS).
-There are different grades of tool steel which are differentiated by the number after the “M.” The “M'' signifies that the alloy contains molybdenum.
-It is often used for cutting tooling due to its high hardness, high toughness, heat treatable, and good abrasion resistance.
-M2 is typically used in tooling applications where high-speed and light cuts are required, such as drills, milling cutters, and reamers.
+M2 tool steel is a high-carbon, high-molybdenum, and high-tungsten steel alloy, one of the most widely used grades of high-speed steel (HSS).
+In M-series tool steels, the ‘M’ designates molybdenum-based high-speed steels, and the number indicates the specific grade within the series.
+It is often used for cutting tooling due to its high hardness, high toughness, heat treatability, and good abrasion resistance.
+M2 is typically used in tooling applications such as drills, end mills, taps, and reamers, where high hardness and wear resistance are needed.

 How Is M2 Tool Steel Made?

 M2 high-speed tool steel can be made using a number of processing techniques.
 The most common technique is by melting metal in an electric arc furnace along with the required alloying elements.
 Impurities are removed, after which the molten metal is cast into ingots.
 These ingots are then forged into the required shapes for further processing.
-After forming, the material is annealed and then either hot-rolled into the desired standard stock shape.
+After forming, the material is annealed and then hot-rolled or forged into standard stock shapes such as bars, rods, and flats.

 How Does M2 Tool Steel Differ From Stainless Steel?

 In general, steels are classified as “stainless” when their chromium content exceeds a certain amount, typically 10.5%.
-M2 tool steel’s chromium content is lower, thus it is not a stainless steel.
-Stainless steels are widely used for their exceptional corrosion resistance.
-However, M2 tool steel has relatively poor corrosion resistance and is not suited for similar applications.
-M2 tool steel has much better abrasion resistance due in part to its higher hardness.
-This hardness is also maintained at higher temperatures than is the case for stainless steels.
+M2 tool steel’s chromium content is lower than that required for stainless classification, so it offers relatively poor corrosion resistance and is not suited for similar applications.
+M2 tool steel has superior abrasion resistance and retains hardness at elevated temperatures, unlike stainless steels, which lose hardness more quickly when heated.

 To learn more, see our guide on Stainless Steel Uses.